Greece › Santorini › Hotels › Andronis Luxury Suites Review

 Best Nearby Restaurants

 - Ammoudi Bay Restaurants: Each of these waterfront restaurants is phenomenal, offering the freshest fish on the island.
-The steep 17-minute walk down takes longer coming back up, but your waiter will be happy to call you a cab.
+The steep 15-minute walk down takes longer coming back up, but the waiter will be happy to call a cab.

 Best Nearby Bars and Breweries